codepath-sep2014-g8/SmarTodo/README.md

 ## Initial version
 Creating a task list (e.g., shopping list, visiting clients list, apartments to see list, sightseeing list during a trip, etc.) such that it can tell us what can be done from our list when we are close to certain place (e.g. a grocery store, an apartment, an attraction, etc.).
 A task list can be activated or deactivated or may be assigned an operating time (e.g., sightseeing task list may be activated when the trip actually starts).
 Essentially, it would be a time constrained and location constrained ToDo list which can remind us what task can be done when we are close to a place at a certain time.
 As and when a task is completed it can be checked off and recorded with some optional comments for future reference.

-# Pitch
-## SmarTodo
-*It’s no longer about a list, it’s about getting sh!t done.*

-Struggling to keep your life organized?
-The key to organization is having a simple system that works for you and your family.

-Imagine an app that reminds you to ...
-* buy milk on your way home from the office
-* ask your spouse to pick up your child after school because it detects you have a conflicting meeting
-* book a vacation with loved ones 7 weeks before the long weekend when the airfare prices are lowest
-* call the insurance company when you have a free 15 min slot in your calendar during work hours

-Core Concepts:

-1. **Focus on productivity.** Make a list.
-Let the app organize it in the most efficient way
-1. **Remind me right.** Configure smart Reminders - based on location / time / day of week
-1. **More the merrier.** Share an item or entire To Do list with your friends or family, so you can accomplish more together..
-1. **Creating a list should be simple and easy.** Use voice, pictures or other media to easily create ToDos.